-- For its synthesis, the endoplasmic reticulum must contribute to the production of active precursors and enzymes necessary for the synthesis of neurotransmitters.
+- The endoplasmic reticulum must contribute to the production of active precursors and enzymes necessary for the synthesis of neurotransmitters.

-- A Golgi body of neuron must package these neurotransmitters around a protein covering in the form of small vesicles to protect it against from degeneration.
+- A Golgi body of neuron must package the neurotransmitters around a protein covering (in the form of small vesicles) to protect them against degeneration.

-- There must be an adequate number of neurotransmitters whose binding with the postsynaptic receptors can stimulate a response.
+- There must be an adequate number of neurotransmitters whose binding with the postsynaptic receptors could stimulate a response.

-- For neurotransmission, the chemical messenger should diffuse beyond the presynaptic neuron, and the postsynaptic neuron should comprise of cell receptors to which a chemical messenger can bind.
+- For neurotransmission, the chemical messengers should diffuse beyond the presynaptic neuron.
+The postsynaptic neuron should comprise of cell receptors to which a chemical messenger could selectively bind.

-- There should have reuptake systems so that free neurotransmitters in the synaptic cleft junction can move back into the presynaptic neuron so as to prevent the loss of neurotransmitters.
+- There should be reuptake systems so that free neurotransmitters in the synaptic cleft junction could move back into the presynaptic neuron so as to prevent the loss of neurotransmitters.